mitric-lab/programming_theochem/src/00-preface.md

 We will then find a date where some of you will present their solutions to the class.

+The topic accouncement and the discussion will take place on
+- mondays 10:15&ndash;11:45

+or
+- thursdays 12:15&ndash;13:45

+in the seminar room 03.013 in building 42 (Theoretische Chemie), Campus Nord.

 You will be graded based on the quality of your solutions and your presentation.
 The final grade will be based on the average of all problem sets.